McCarthy won’t run for Speaker again

-Rep. Kevin McCarthy (R-Calif.) informed members of his conference Tuesday night that he will not run for Speaker again after the House voted to oust him from the post hours earlier, multiple lawmakers confirmed to The Hill.
+Rep. Kevin McCarthy (R-Calif.) said Tuesday night that he will not run for Speaker again after the House voted to oust him from the post hours earlier.

 The House voted 216-210 to remove McCarthy as Speaker, a mutiny led by Rep. Matt Gaetz (R-Fla.) and joined by seven Republicans and every Democrat.

-McCarthy delivered the news to his conference in a closed-door meeting to discuss next steps.
+McCarthy first delivered the news to his conference in a closed-door meeting to discuss next steps, multiple lawmakers confirmed to The Hill.

 “Everybody was kind of stunned,” Rep. Ralph Norman (R-SC) told reporters.